-Inner tension can be described that the various aspects of our personalities are in conflict with one another and this conflict can cause dysfunctional behavior.
+Inner tension can be described as the various aspects of our personalities are in conflict with one another and this conflict can cause dysfunctional behavior.
 For example, if you make a mistake, you may say to yourself, “I can’t believe I keep messing up like this!”
 Then you may say to yourself, “Give yourself a break, no one is perfect.”
 This would be the inner conflict.
 If this conflict cannot be resolved, one may attempt to escape the inner bickering by zoning out in front of the television or seek more extreme ways to escape, such as drug use.

 In IFS therapy, we don’t judge the “problem” parts; rather, we seek to understand them and appreciate their efforts to help, without losing sight of the ways they cause problems.
 Similar to how Jesus approached sinners; loving them as people and naming the choices or behaviors that were harmful to them and harmful to their relationship with God.